Kayak Speed Chart: Average Speeds by Type & Distance | 2026

 How Fast Can You Kayak 1 Mile?

 The time required to kayak one mile varies significantly based on paddler experience and conditions.
-Here's a practical kayaking distance chart for planning:
+Here is a practical kayaking distance chart for planning:

 Paddler LevelTime per MileConditions